gf-co/gf-co/README.md

 ## Projects

-### Developer portfolio
+### Developer website

-- Single page static website built with vanilla programming languages
+- A static page built with vanilla programming languages.
-- Built with HTML, CSS, and JavaScript.
-Hosted on GitHub Pages.
+- Built with <u>JavaScript, HTML, and CSS</u>.
+Hosted using <u>GitHub Pages</u>.
-- Source Code
-- Live Demo

 ### Another reading list

-- Next.js app with pages created from Markdown (MDX)
+- A <u>React</u> app with pages created from <u>Markdown (MDX)</u>.
-- Built with Next.js, TypeScript, Tailwind CSS, Jest, Cypress, and MDX.
-MDX lets you write pages using Markdown.
+- Built with <u>Next.js, TypeScript, Tailwind CSS, Jest, Cypress, and MDX</u>.
-- Source Code
-- Live Demo
+- MDX lets you write pages using Markdown.

 ### Next.js with Supabase

-- A no vendor lock-in web app
+- A React app to demo Supabase's capabilties.
-- A single page web app to demo Supabase's capabilities.
-Built with tools that does not lock you in the platform: Next.js, Supabase, PostgreSQL, and NextUI.
+- Built with <u>Next.js, Supabase, PostgreSQL, and NextUI</u>.
-- Source Code
-- Live Demo
+- Tools with no vendor lock-in.

 ### An all-Google product

-- The name speaks for itself ;)
-- A single page web app to demo Firebase's capabilities.
-Built with Google products: Firebase and MUI.
+- A React app to demo Firebase's capabilities.
-- Source Code
-- Live Demo
+- Built with <u>Firebase and MUI</u>.
+- Tools made by Google.

 ## Experience